-Kurzawa bags hat-trick as PSG blow away Anderlecht - Vanguard — Nigeria Today
+PSG blow away Anderlecht - Sport24 — Nigeria Today

 |

-Kurzawa bags hat-trick as PSG blow away Anderlecht
+PSG blow away Anderlecht

-Left-back Layvin Kurzawa was an unlikely hat-trick hero as Paris Saint-Germain destroyed Anderlecht 5-0 on Tuesday and sealed their place in the last 16 of the Champions League with two group games to spare.
-Layvin Kurzawa.
-Marco Verratti and Neymar …
+Paris – Left-back Layvin Kurzawa was an unlikely hat-trick hero as Paris Saint-Germain destroyed Anderlecht 5-0 on Tuesday and sealed their place in the last 16 of the Champions League with two group games to spare.
+Marco Verratti and Neymar had …

-Unlikely hat-trick hero Layvin Kurzawa steals the plaudits from 'MCN' for PSG

 This post was syndicated from Sports - Google News.
 Click here to read the full text on the original website.